Kamchatka, the Land of Fire and Ice.

 We will be taking a boat ride off the coast of Petro Kamchatka to capture the ocean wildlife like whales, seals and various types of birds like the puffins, seagull, etc

 Kamchatka is a relatively new National Park.
 Although there are road tracks being constructed, tourism has not reached this area.
 There are a camping stations being established within the national park to make it as comfortable for visitors as possible.
 Two person tents, Kitchen and Mass Hall Tents are provided.
-Also provided are sleeping bags (please bring your own sleeping bag if you want to have a personalised sleeping bag), mattresses, water and solar lights.
+Also provided are sleeping bags (please bring your own sleeping bag if you want to have a personalized sleeping bag), mattresses, water, and solar lights.

 - We will hire a cook to cook all our meals when we are out in the national park.
-A modern day camping experience will be provided.
+A modern-day camping experience will be provided.
 We will also hire a camping assistant to help us set up tents and other service work where necessary.